ibpdas/ValueLine/README.md

 - outcomes cannot exceed the maturity level
 - public value emerges from alignment, not random effort
 - the system is iterative, not linear
 - feedback from outcomes reshapes future foundations
-- in federated systems, Level 1 foundations are **co-designed** with partners based on Level 3 desired outcomes and existing Level 2 maturity
-- tensions, constraints and organisational realities influence which Level 1 enablers are feasible or prioritised

 These principles explain the structure of the dashboard and why it uses leading, signal and lagging indicators.